ctdlspace/ctdlspace/docs/ui/react.md

   </Page>
 </div>

+// Wrong
-// Wrone - you can use soft hierarchy elements everywhere under parent tree but Page have hard hierarchy defined so its cant accept Page__title anymore&
+// - you can use soft hierarchy elements everywhere under parent tree
+// - but Page have hard hierarchy defined so its cant accept Page_Title directly anymore
 <Page>
   <Page_Title>Title 1</Page_Title>
   <Page_content>